What kinds of telescopes do you have?

 Basically, you take the average of all of them.
 When you are sampling something, the true value is in there along with some noise.
 In astrophotography, there is a lot of noise.
 If you take the average of a large sample of noisy things, you tend to approach the actual value you want as the number of samples goes up.
 Simply, to get a picture that looks twice as good, you need four times the exposure.

-The quality of the image depends on mostly on light pollution.
+The quality of the image depends mostly on light pollution.
 My backyard does not have a great sky, so to make a nice image, I might need 30-40 hours on something.
 If I lived in the Atacama desert, I might need only 4 hours to make the same quality image.

 Do you ever get any sleep?